dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 # My Nintendo Switch reverse engineering attempts

-Basically I'm just going to dump all my discoveries here, and hopefully they would be useful to the Nintendo Switch community.
+I'm just going to dump all my discoveries here, and hopefully they would be useful to the Nintendo Switch community.

 ## Left Joycon PCB Layout